KyberNetwork/developer-portal/docs/integrations-woocommercepluginguide.md

 ---
-id: Integrations-PluginsGuide
+id: Integrations-WooCommercePluginGuide
-title: Plugins
+title: WooCommerce Plugin Guide
 ---
 ## Introduction
-Like Widgets, plugins are another type of integration that e-commerce websites built using WordPress can easily leverage on to interact with our protocol implementation.
-There is currently one plugin which is the WooCommerce Plugin.
-The plugin is an extension of the traditional WooCommerce plugin with the extended functionality of being able to accept payments in token as well.
+This guide will walk you through on how you can interact with our protocol implementation using our WooCommerce plugin.
+The most common group of user that can benefit from this guide are vendors that use WordPress for their e-commerce websites.

 ## Overview
-This guide will walk you through on how you can add a cryptocurrency payment gateway to an existing WordPress site via our WooCommerce Plugin.
+The guide will teach you how  you through on how you can add a cryptocurrency payment gateway to an existing WordPress site via our WooCommerce Plugin.

 ## WooCommerce Plugin
 ### Prerequisites